jgresl/trump-bot/README.md

 - [Contributors](#contributors)

 ## Description
-An interactive conversational agent that responds to user input.
-The agent can "understand" sentences typed in by the user.
-In this application, the user can "communicate" with the US president, Donald Trump.
+TrumpBot is an interactive conversational agent that imitates a mock phone conversation between the user and the US president, Donald Trump.
+This chatbot can be accessed both online in the web browser as well as through Slack as a bot.

 ## Design Choices
 The primary functionality of our application exists on the server-side.
 We use Express server with Node.js to offer a JavaScript-based API to allow connections with multiple forms of client-side interfaces; currently that includes a browser client and Slack bot.
 The direct integration of npm libraries within the Node framework allowed easy use of existing natural language processing functionality.